Pfern/ELB17S/NGS.md

 There are many programs to remove adaptors from your sequences, such as [cutadapt](https://cutadapt.readthedocs.org/en/stable/).
 To use them you need to know the adaptors that were used in your library preparation (eg. Illumina TruSeq).
 For this you need to ask the sequencing center that generated your data.

 **TASK**: In Galaxy, use cutadapt to remove adaptors from MiSeq_76bp.fastq.gz.
 In this sample, we know that we used the illumina adaptor GTGACTGGAGTTCAGACGTGTGCTCTTCCGATCT, so try to remove this from the 3' end of reads and see the impact of the procedure using FastQC.
+For this, you need to insert a new adapter in 3', and in the source, select "Enter a custom sequence" (you don't need to add a name, just paste the sequence).
 What happened?
 Almost no read was affected.
 This is because what you get is a readthrough, so you actually have the reverse complement of the adaptor.
 Now, try the same procedure but with AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC (reverse complement of the previous).
 Much better, no?
 Press green when you've completed the task.

 [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) is a tool that performs both trimming of low quality reads, as well as adaptor removal.
 Moreover, it already contains a library of commonly used adaptors, so you don't need to know their sequence.
 As FastQC, it is a java program, so you can use it in any operating system (such as Windows and Mac), although unlike FastQC it needs to be run only using the commandline.

 **TASK**: In Galaxy, use Trimmomatic to remove low quality bases from MiSeq_250bp.fastq.gz, as well as the remainings of illumina Nextera adaptors that are still left in some of the reads (for this you need to select to perform an initial Illumina clip).
+Unlike seqtk, which always assume Phred scores (based on the "!" character), Trimmomatic requires you to guarantee that your file in the fastqsanger (Phred 33, instead of the fastqillumina 64).
+After you checked that this is the case in the FastQC report, you can edit the attributes of you file (the pencil mark) and change the datatype to fastqsanger.
 Press green when you've completed the task.

 **Question**: What if you want to perform filtering and trimming on paired reads?
 Do you see a potential issue?
 What do these programs need to take into accout when dealing with paired data?